joakim/kay/README.md

 ## Cells

 It's cells all the way down, from modules to values.
 Cells consist of internal state (properties), code (statements and expressions) and behaviors (functions).
-Cells communicate by passing messages, represented as tuples `(key value key value …)`.
+Cells communicate by passing messages.
 Received messages are dynamically matched against behavior signatures, which may be typed.
 There's no inheritance or prototypes, only composition and duck-typing.
 A cell is fully opaque, its internal state (properties) is not available from the outside except through setters/getters.

 Cells are passed by reference and implemented as persistent (immutable) data structures.
 The receiver of a cell gets a "view" of the cell's state _as it was_ at that particular instant in time.
 Mutating a cell creates a new version from that "view", based on structural sharing of its past versions.